sfomuseum/go-edtf/README.md

 # go-edtf

-A Go port of the python-edtf package
+A Go package for paring Extended DateTime Format dates.

 ## Important

 This is a work in progress and does not work yet.
+It is, currently, a naive parser using regular expressions.
 Help is welcome :D

 ## See also